Brik000/devTestSantiago/README.md

   - npm 6.x or higher
   ## Installation
   - Clone the repository
-  - Navigate to the frontenddevtest directory
+  - Navigate to the FrontEndDevtest directory
   - Run ``npm i`` to install dependencies
   ## Running
   - Navigate to the frontenddevtest directory